-Moonshot AI just released Kimi K2.5, and it's genuinely impressive.
-A 1 trillion parameter open-source model that ranks #1 among open-source models on Artificial Analysis for intelligence, with unique capabilities that set it apart from anything else available.
+Moonshot AI has released Kimi K2.5 — and the model is genuinely impressive.
+An open-source model with 1 trillion parameters that ranks #1 among open-source models on Artificial Analysis's intelligence ranking, with unique capabilities that set it apart from everything else.

 The Numbers